imagiNATIONS Activity Center

-Groups (e.g., school or home school classes, daycare, camp, or scout groups, etc.) are required to schedule entry time to the imagiNATIONS Activity Center.
-Groups may only register in 30-minute increments (i.e., 10:30–11 AM, 11–11:30 AM, etc.).
+All groups, including school or home-school classes, daycare, camp, or scout groups, are required to reserve entry to the imagiNATIONS Activity Center.
+Groups may only request reservations in 30-minute increments (i.e., 10:30–11 AM; 11–11:30 AM, etc.).
 Groups must be 4th to 12th grade only, and are limited to 32 students per timed entry, with a requirement of one chaperone for every 10 students.
 Registration requests must be made at least 48 hours in advance.
-To reserve a group entry time, contact Group Reservations at firstname.lastname@example.org or 212-514-3705.
+Reserve group entry to the imagiNATIONS Activity Center via online reservation, or by contacting Group Reservations at firstname.lastname@example.org or 212-514-3705.
 Please bring your confirmation letter on the day of your visit.

 Did You Know?

 - Amazonian people invented a chemical process more than 3,500 years ago to make rubber like we use in basketballs and sneakers.